brunorijsman/rift-python/doc/deviations.md

 Instead of actually removing the offer, we keep the offer, but mark it with a removed flag and a removed-reason string.
 This makes debugging and trouble-shooting easier.

+## Rules for accepting a received LIE message

+Section 4.2.2 contains 8 bullet points that specify the conditions for accepting a received LIE message and estabilishing a three-way adjacency.

-## Additional rules for accepting a received LIE message
+Section B.1.4 also contains rules for accepting a received LIE message and establishing a three-way adjacency.

-Section 4.2.2 of the specification says "A node tries to form a three way adjacency if and only if...", which is followed by 8 bullet points with specific conditions.

-It is not clear what it means for a node to try to (or not try to) establish an adjacency... what does "trying" mean?

-I suspect that section B.1.4 in the specification, which describes the conditions in the LIE FSM for accepting a receive LIE packet ar intended to map to the conditions in section 4.2.2.

-Indeed there is some commonality between section 4.2.2 and section B.1.4:

-* Some of the level rules in bullets 7 and 8 (e.g. the rule that both node must advertise a defined level value)

-However, there are also several rules in section 4.2.2 that don't exist in B.1.4 (or for that matter, anywhere in the LIE FSM):
+The rules in section 4.2.2 are *not* consistent with the rules in section B.1.4, specifically:

-* The rules related to PoD membership
+* Rules 4.2.2.1 and 4.2.2.3 about PoD membership are missing from section B.1.4

-* The rule that the neighbor cannot have the same system ID as this node

-* The rule that the MTUs must match

-* Some of the level rules in bullets 7 and 8 (e.g. the special rules for leafs, i.e. the rules for when this level is 0 or the remove level is 0).

-Section B.1.4 needs to be updated to reflect all rules in section 4.2.2.

-I have already updated the Python RIFT code accordingly and marked all changed code with "DEV-4". r DEV-4.
+* Rule 4.2.2.5 about the different system IDs is missing from section B.1.4

+* Rule 4.2.2.6 about the same MTU is missing from section B.1.4

+* The rules in section 4.2.2.8 are different from the corresponding rules in section B.1.4.2.